ThomasTram/LASAGNA_public/README.txt

 (For instance VirtualBox shared folder), you have to make a hard copy of this file from /SuperLU_MT_2.0/SRC/slu_mt_Cnames.h.

+The maximal amount of memory used by SuperLU must be set manually, and a too low or a too high value might result in a segmentation fault.
+The amount of allocated memory can be increased by changing case 6, 7 and 8 in SRC/sp_ienv.c on line 114 to 116.
+A value of (-100) was found appropriate for vres=3200 while (-200) was needed for vres=6400.
+Remember to recompile SuperLU after applying the changes.

 iv) Bug reports
 Please write any bug reports and comments to rshansen@phys.au.dk or